 Main Ingredients Notes & Substitutions

-Butter: Salted butter at room temperature works best, You should be able to press the butter and see an imprint.
+Butter: Salted butter at room temperature works best; you should be able to press the butter and see an imprint.
 If you use unsalted butter, you need to add a little salt.

 Egg: The extra egg yolks help make the cake moist.